TeunvdWeij/ENAIS-map/README.md

 ## Process the data
 The data must be processed, which is what the `process_data.ipynb` notebook is for.

 ## Upload the processed data
 The `hubs_with_coords.csv` and `cities_with_coords.csv` must be upload to their respective layer on https://umap.openstreetmap.fr/en/map/enais-city-overview_915934.
 I think you need my (Teun) account for this.
+You need to be logged in to see the edit button.

 ## Done!
 This should be self-explanatory, but otherwise you can contact me at mailvanteun@gmail.com.